Benjamin-Joe/Battleship-PP3/README.md

 <a name="tests"></a>
 ## Tests
-By adding tests.py file to the project I was able to test out various game aspects below and ensure everything was working correctly.
+By adding a temporary tests file to the project I was able to test out various game aspects below and ensure everything was working correctly.
 The First test I did was create a name function that asks the user for their name.
 I used this to add personalised messages at the end of the game, increasing user experience.
 <img src="./images/name.png" alt="Function asking for users to enter a name">
 I played around with a welcome message for users before the game starts as pictured below.
 <img src="./images/welcome.png" alt="Testing welcome message">